DUDLI-LAB

 In 2015, I began my studies in Health Sciences and Technology at ETH Zürich.
 For my master’s thesis, I joined the Spine Group at the AO Research Institute in Davos, where I investigated how the secretome of primed mesenchymal stromal cells affects degenerative disc cells.
 In 2021, I became an early-stage researcher within the Horizon 2020-funded Disc4All consortium.
 Based at the University of Sheffield (UK), I conducted experimental research on the role of the microbiome in the intervertebral disc.
 Since May 2025, I have been part of the Dudli Lab, continuing to investigate the intervertebral disc microbiome.

-Fun Fact: I once accidentally submitted this picture of myself (on the right) instead of the graphical abstract.
+Fun fact: I once accidentally submitted this picture of myself (on the right) instead of the graphical abstract.

 Dr. Alexandre Meier